kylebystrom/pawpyseed/README.md

 NUMSBT is distributed under the Standard CPC License, and the algorithm is developed in the following paper:
     * Talman, J. Computer Physics Communications 2009, 180, 332 –338.
+4. **Doxygen**:
+Doxygen is a documentation generator from which I built the docs for PAWpySeed.
+It is an excellent tool that allows for clean, up-to-date documentaton that is easy to make and navigate.
+Check it out at <http://www.stack.nl/~dimitri/doxygen/>

 ## Questions and Comments